 *TOP TIP: Next to the museum is Restaurant Verglec, place with a beautiful interior and nice meals.
-Definitely a restaurant for a lunch or dinner I would recommend!
+Definitely, a restaurant for lunch or dinner I would recommend!

 #- Shopping – small local shops

-I continued my stroll through the cute picturesque streets of the city center.
-There are many small galleries and shops offering local products, traditional craft items and recognizable ‘Croatian Naive Art’.
+I continued my stroll through the cute picturesque streets of the city centre.
+Many small galleries and shops are offering local products, traditional craft items and recognizable ‘Croatian Naive Art’.

-Long time ago I decided not to buy anymore a cheap mass produced souvenirs, but to instead look for local designers or a very specific products.
-So, before I went to Varaždin I stumble upon a very talented designer behind the brand Ekatrin Katrin.
-She is making fashionable leather bags that stands out by the combination of different colors and patterns.
-I bought a cute purse there that will fit perfectly my Autumn outfits.
+A long time ago, I decided not to buy anymore a cheap mass produced souvenirs, but to instead look for local designers or particular products.
+So, before I went to Varaždin, I stumble upon a very talented designer behind the brand Ekatrin Katrin.
+She is making fashionable leather bags that stand out by the combination of different colours and patterns.
+I bought a cute purse there that will fit my Autumn outfits perfectly.

 #- Main Square – Korzo

 Varaždin’s main square (or ‘Korzo’ how locals are calling it) is having that very Middle European appearance, with a Baroque Town Hall, which is one of the oldest in Europe.
 Every Saturday at 11 AM you can see a procession of the civic guard called ‘Purgari‘ here (it is taking place every Saturday between 15/5 and 15/10).